 During this period, Turkey’s largest exchange, Koinim, saw a 63 per cent increase in Bitcoin trading volume while the BTCTurk and Paribu exchanges reported a rise in trading volume by respectively 35 per cent and 100 per cent.
 The increased demand pushed the price of bitcoin in Turkey up to $7000 — over $500 higher than the global average bitcoin price.

 Venezuela is another well-known example of where citizens have turned to bitcoin to hedge against a severe drop in purchasing power of their local currency.
-In August of this, Venezuela devalued its old currency, the Bolivar, by the equivalent of 96 per cent and pegged its replacement currency to the controversial Petro cryptocurrency.
+In August 2018, Venezuela devalued its old currency, the Bolivar, by the equivalent of 96 per cent and pegged its replacement currency to the controversial Petro cryptocurrency.
 Media reports referred to the country’s situation as “a full-blown financial panic and the breakdown of economic order” and lay the blame squarely at the feet of President Maduro who had “destroyed confidence in the country’s institutions and currency, and his new plan will make it worse.”
 On Twitter, Venezuelans railed against the increasing measures of oppression by the State, such as refusing to issue citizens with new passports.
 Others reported on “the great exodus” where Venezuelans began escaping on foot, crossing half of the continent to reach Peru or Ecuador.

 As Venezuelans fled their nation, Ryan Taylor, the CEO of the Dash Core Group, told Business Insider that the country had become the second biggest market for the Dash cryptocurrency.
 With almost one hundred new merchants accepting the cryptocurrency each week, and thousands of wallets being downloaded each month, it is clear that interest from both businesses and consumers keeps rising.